nabto/cordova-plugin-nabto/README.md

 ## Installation

-1. Download Nabto libraries and assets to *cordova-plugin-nabto/src/nabto/* (See "Source File Structure" section).
-This step can be skipped if installing directly from [npm](https://www.npmjs.com/).
-2. Install cordova plugin: `cordova plugin add cordova-plugin-nabto`.
+1. Install cordova plugin: `cordova plugin add cordova-plugin-nabto`.
-3. For iOS projects replace linker flag `-ObjC` with `-force_load $(BUILT_PRODUCTS_DIR)/libCordova.a -lstdc++` (in platforms/ios/cordova/build.xcconfig)
-4. Start using as described in the Example and API section.
+2. Start using as described in the Example and API section.

+The native Nabto dependencies are resolved automatically: on Android the client AAR is pulled by Gradle from the [android-client-api](https://github.com/nabto/android-client-api) GitHub release, and on iOS the `NabtoClient` library is resolved via Swift Package Manager from [nabto-ios-client](https://github.com/nabto/nabto-ios-client) (requires cordova-ios 8+).

 ## Example